 Effects

-Floe has a selection of 10 effects that can be applied to mix of the 3 layers.
-The effects are shown in a list on the right-hand side of the main panel.
-Audio flows through them from top to bottom.
+Floe has a selection of 11 reorderable effects that are applied to the mix of the layers.
+Audio flows through the rack from top to bottom.

 Reordering